Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Mathematical Techniques and Challenges

-It should be noted that these generalizations do not necessarily lend themselves to a concrete mathematical analysis, however in some cases it may provide a stepping stone to results concerning the existence and uniqueness of solutions to the time-dependent problems.
+It should be noted that these generalizations do not necessarily lend themselves to a concrete mathematical analysis{;} for some cases it may provide a stepping stone to results concerning the existence and uniqueness of solutions to the time-dependent problems.